Montana/travis-oauth-swap/README.md

 ## What should we explain?

-We should clarify why we are going to replace our auth strategy, explain why we need permissions.
+- We need code snippets
+- Transparency items

 ## Changes in present Travis CI GitHub application